Tech-at-DU/BotShop-iOS/P06-Stack-Navigation/content.md

 # Implementing Stack Navigation
 Now that we have more room to work with, lets go forward with utilizing our Order model to create objects to fill our cells with.

+Place this towards the top of your `PastOrderViewController.swift` file.

 ```
 let orders = [Order(title: "July 2020", image: UIImage(named: "box")!),
                 Order(title: "June 2020", image: UIImage(named: "box")!),